itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/02_Load_Test_Analysis_Performance_Issue/index.md

 | LSN  | Load Script Name - name of the load testing script.
 This groups a set of test steps that make up a multi-step transaction (for example, an online purchase).  |
 | LTN  | The Load Test Name uniquely identifies a test execution (for example, 6h Load Test – June 25)  |
 | PC  | Page Context provides information about the document that is loaded in the currently processed page.  |

+Dynatrace can analyze incoming HTTP headers and extract such contextual information from the header values and tag the captured requests with request attributes.
+Request attributes enable you to filter your monitoring data based on defined tags.

+You can use any (or multiple) HTTP headers or HTTP parameters to pass context information.
+The extraction rules can be configured via **Settings --> Server-side service monitoring --> Request attributes**.

 ### Describe Calculated Service Metrics for Load Test Steps